|Riding Style||All Mountain Freestyle|

 Switch: Would almost like to see this become a true twin but it’s not bad switch.
-After a few days you will be so use to it that it will be pretty easy.
+After a few days, you will be so used to it that it will be pretty easy.

 Jibbing: Not the best jibber due to it’s snappy mid/flex but it’s doable if you are a good jibber.

 Pipe: What a fun board for an advanced to expert pipe rider.
 Lot’s of consequence if you fuck up but still great if you stay on your game.
-Its the kind of board that will drive really well from wall to wall and provide a lot of spring to launch out.
+It is the kind of board that will drive really well from wall to wall and provides a lot of spring to launch out.

 Overall this board has some limitations when it comes to being forgiving and floating in powder but the lively feel underfoot and carving ability make this a really fun aggressive all mountain freestyle ride.
 If you have a powder board this might be a great call.

 2015 and Below Rome Agent Rocker Review

 The Rome Agent Rocker is one of those very versatile all mountain freestyle rides.
 It’s one of those do anything boards and one of it’s best qualities is it’s excellent pop.
 Also it has a rather unique sidecut that allows you to make better wide radius to carving tuns than most hybrid rocker boards.

 The 2014 and 2015 Rome Agent Rocker changed up it’s camber profile and it’s not as loose between the feet any more.
 It’s got a more stable ride.
 It also helped make the ride better at speed, flat basing, one footing and such.
 The good thing is it still has the same amount of pop.
 It makes the 2014 a lot better than the previous models.

 Conditions: Soft snow with some patches of hard pack and softer practically perfect but still pretty fast sierra snow.